IWH Subsidy Database

 Data and Methods

-The micro database on companies’ project funding was developed by the IWH’s Centre for Evidence-based Policy Consulting (IWH-CEP).
+The micro database on companies’ project funding was developed by the IWH’s Centre for Evidence-based Policy Advice (IWH-CEP).
 It aims to build a comprehensive database on direct company funding in Germany.
 The different programme statistics are combined in a consistent data structure.
 This data on firms’ funding can then be linked to additional data on the supported companies deriving from other sources.

 Project funding refers to state subsidies companies may apply for to realise investment, research or development projects.
 Thus, the IWH database does not include subsidies, which are granted indirectly through the tax system (e.g. investment grants or special amortisations).